sumnerevans/sumnerevans.com/content/posts/school/2018-11-03-icpc/index.rst

 ICPC is the International Collegiate Programming Contest.
 It's an algorithmic competition for college students.
-I've competed in ICPC three times now, but today was is the best my team has ever done.
+I've competed in ICPC three times now, but today was the best my team has ever done.
 But I'm getting ahead of myself.
 Some background on what we did.

 It all started Friday afternoon.
 I'd just finished up my phone interview with Google at about 15:15, so I went downstairs to ALAMODE to find Jack Garner.
 Then we headed in to Denver to pick us Sam Sartor who was at his job.
 Sidenote, driving in downtown Denver is terrible.
-We had to go around the block multiple times, just to find him.
+We had to go around the block multiple times just to find him.
 Anyway, we finally caught up to him and drove up to Fort Collins (specifically the Best Western near the CSU campus).
 On the way, we stopped to get some Qdoba (we had some leftover catering trays from an event that had happened at school a couple of months back, and when you bring them in to Qdoba, they give you a free burrito).